• Skip to primary navigation

 • Then turn off the heat and add in the fresh basil and stir in until the basil is just wilted.

-• Serve with brown rice and some fresh basil leaves.
+• Serve with brown rice and topped with some fresh basil leaves.

 Notes